WHAT: Homelessness & the Brain @ p:ear

 How does not having a safe place to rest your head impact your brain?
 How does the lack of sleep, chronic stress, inadequate nutrition and social isolation undermine physical and mental health?
 What does current brain research suggest about why sleep, nutrition and social support are so critical for wellness?
 How should scientific discovery inform public policy around the issue of affordable housing?

-Discover research on the foundational importance of a safe, secure place to call home in our community, meet and learn from clinicians attempting to address these concerns, those with lived experience through art, testimony, and other forms of creative expression – and hold some real human brains!
+Discover research on the foundational importance of a safe, secure place to call home, meet and learn from clinicians addressing these concerns, and from those with lived experience through art, testimony, and other forms of creative expression – ask questions, make connections and hold real human brains!

 What steps can we take, individually and collectively, to make things better?